Types of Family Structures

 Common Family Types

 Family types have changed over the years in accordance with shifts in modern cultures’ acceptance of structural changes.
-Love To Know explains that there are six types of family structures that are considered common.
-It is important to note that this article stresses the idea that one type of family structure is not placed above another.
+Love To Know explains that six types of family structures are considered common.
+It’s important to note that this article emphasizes that no one type of family structure is superior to another.
 These structures include:

 • Nuclear families